U.N. RELIEF AND REHABILITATION ADMINISTRATION CREATED

 On this date in 1943 in Washington, D.C., U.S. President Franklin D. Roosevelt added his signature to an agreement by representatives of 44 nations to establish the United Nations Relief and Rehabilitation Administration.
 UNRRA (pronounced un-ruh) was the first U.N. organization to be created, established 1½ years before the United Nations charter itself was agreed to by 50 member states on June 26, 1945.

-UNRRA’s operations focused on three humanitarian service areas on six continents: (1) arranging and/or distributing relief supplies such as food, shelter, clothing, medicine, fuel, farm implements, and other basic necessities, (2) arranging and/or providing relief services through a cadre of trained staff to which all signatory nations contributed, and (3) aiding agricultural and economic rehabilitation.
+UNRRA’s operations focused on 3 humanitarian service areas on 6 continents.
+Services were (1) arranging and/or distributing relief supplies such as food, shelter, clothing, medicine, fuel, farm implements, and other basic necessities, (2) arranging and/or providing relief services through a cadre of trained staff to which all signatory nations contributed, and (3) aiding agricultural and economic rehabilitation.
 The U.S. government provided nearly three-quarters of UNRRA’s funding, or $2.7 billion.
 Over 125 nongovernmental and private charitable aid societies and civic and religious organizations assisted UNRRA’s staff of 12,000 people with donations, auxiliary personnel, and a myriad of other social welfare services such as help locating relatives who had survived enemy work, concentration, and death camps as well as providing resettlement and repatriation assistance; increasingly, the organizations operated independently of UNRRA.

 European Jewry presented a unique and dire picture.
 It constituted 25 percent of the DP population.
 Months after liberation the majority remained under military guard behind barbed wire in camps where they were found, suffering from shortages of food, clothing, medicine, good sanitation, and all sorts of supplies.
 Death rates remained high.
 Between 1945 and 1952, more than 250,000 Jewish displaced persons lived in camps and urban centers in Germany, Austria, and Italy alone.